-The role of the practice tutor is central to the delivery and development of practice education.
-The tutor will provide support to both educators and students during this practice.
+The role of the Practice Tutor is central in the delivery and development of practice education.
+The UCC Practice Tutors will provide support to both educators and students during this practice.
 Please seek their advice and assistance.
-Students will meet members of the practice tutor team during our bitesize and pre & post "Linking Learning - preparation for practice" sessions.
-This is a good opportunity to ask any questions about the practice site and discuss/agree how you will work with your practice tutor.
-The practice tutors have a wealth of knowledge and experience, and I know you will find it a pleasure to work with them.
+Students will meet members of the Practice Tutor team during the "Linking learning - preparation for practice" session.
+This is a good opportunity to ask any questions and discuss/agree on how you will work with your Practice Tutor.
+Our Practice Tutors have a wealth of knowledge and experience and I know you will find it a pleasure to work with them.